cjerzak/fastrerandomize-software/readme.md

 ## Installing JAX
 In order to download the JAX backend in a conda environment, see [\[this link\]](https://jax.readthedocs.io/en/latest/installation.html) from the JAX developers.

-You can also try downloading `jax` and `jaxlib` via `R`'s `reticulate` package:
+You can also try downloading `jax` and `jaxlib` via `reticulate` package from within `R`:
 ```
 library(reticulate)
-py_install("jax")
-py_install("jaxlib")
+py_install("jax") # install JAX in the default Python environment
+py_install("jaxlib") # install jaxlib in the default Python environment

+# now, try restarting your R session and running:
 fastrerandomize::InitializeJAX(conda_env = NULL)
 ```
-It often helps to re-start your `R` session when debugging package installs.
+As noted, it often helps to re-start your `R` session when debugging package installs.
 Note that this package has been tested successfully on Windows and Apple machines and should run well on Linux.

 # Tutorial<a id="tutorial"></a>
 Let's get started with a tutorial.
 We're first going to use the package for generate a pool of acceptable rerandomizations.